Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Drug forms and strengths

 Firazyr comes as a liquid solution in a prefilled syringe.
-The drug is given as a subcutaneous injection (an injection just beneath the skin) in the belly area.
-A healthcare provider can give you the injections, but they can also train you or a caregiver to give the injections at home.
+You will receive the medication as a subcutaneous injection in the abdominal area.
+A healthcare professional can give you the injections.
+They can also train you or a caregiver to give the injections at home.

-Firazyr is available in one strength: 30 mg/3 mL.
+Firazyr is available in one strength: 30 milligrams (mg) in 3 milliliters (mL) of solution.

 Dosage for hereditary angioedema

-The Firazyr dosage for acute HAE attacks is one 30-mg subcutaneous injection in the belly.
+The Firazyr dosage for acute HAE attacks is one 30-mg subcutaneous injection in the abdomen.

-If needed, you can have another dose of Firazyr, but it needs to be at least 6 hours after your previous dose.
-And you shouldn’t have more than three doses of Firazyr within 24 hours.
+If needed, you can have another dose of Firazyr, but it should be at least 6 hours after your previous dose.
+You should not have more than three doses of Firazyr within 24 hours.

 What if I miss a dose?